Directed by: David Cronenberg || Produced by: Chris Bender, J.C. Spink

 Running Time: 96 minutes

 As its title implies, AHV follows the history of violence as part of the human condition on a variety of levels.
 Roger Ebert noted that Cronenberg analyzes the use of violence throughout history to start conflicts and solve disputes and, more disturbingly, how violence itself is a fundamental part of the individual human experience and psyche.
 The film’s running thesis is that violence itself bears no sense of morality or responsibility to anyone or anything.
-It is only a neutral tool that is wielded by those who use it to assert power over others, acquire resources, and most of all, to survive.
-Cronenberg is most interested in violence as an adaptive instinct, a function of the survival of the fittest.
+It is only a neutral tool that is wielded by those who use it to assert power over others, acquire resources, and most of all, to survive; Cronenberg is most interested in violence as an adaptive instinct.

 AHV’s story follows the life of one Tom Stall (Mortensen), a seemingly ordinary, average small-town family man who runs a diner in a quiet, middle-of-nowhere Indiana town.
 When a couple of marauding gangsters stumble into town and attempt to rob, rape, and presumably kill everyone in Stall’s restaurant, he must take matters into his own hands, and the consequences of those actions reveal a part of Stall’s character and his past that could only remain hidden for so long.
 The less you know about the latter half of the film going in, the better.